chinghao0703/chinghao0703.github.io/_posts/2018-9-12-Recent-research-update.md

 ### Examples of QP

 QP has applications across disciplines.
-For in example, ione can formulate **portfolio optimization** as QP:
+For in example, one can formulate **portfolio optimization** as QP:

 $$